-The sympathetic nervous system (SNS) is activated in times of stress for the fight or flight response, causing a cascade of hormonal and physiological reactions.
-The amygdala is responsible for processing fear, arousal, and emotional stimuli to determine the appropriate response.
-If necessary, the amygdala sends a stress signal to the hypothalamus [14].
-The hypothalamus activates the SNS, and the adrenal glands release a wave of catecholamines, like epinephrine; this causes tachycardia, hypertension, diaphoresis, increase in respiratory rate and an increase in blood glucose.
+The sympathetic nervous system (SNS) is activated in times of stress causing a cascade of hormonal and physiological reactions [14].
+The hypothalamus activates the SNS, and the adrenal glands release a catecholamines, like epinephrine; this causes hypertension, tachycardia, diaphoresis, increase in respiratory rate and an increase in blood glucose.
 The hypothalamus activates the hypothalamic-pituitary-adrenal (HPA) axis as the body continues to interpret the stimuli as a threat.
 The parasympathetic nervous system decreases the SNS reaction when the threat goes through [15].
 The stress response to surgery is represented by enhanced secretion of pituitary hormones and sympathetic nervous system (SNS) activation.
 The changes in pituitary secretion have secondary influences on hormone secretion from target organs.
 As corticotrophin release from the pituitary stimulates cortisol secretion from the adrenal cortex.
 Cortisol secretion from the adrenal cortex increases quickly following the start of surgery.
 Its release is increased in response to stress and low blood-glucose concentration.
 It works to increase blood sugar through gluconeogenesis, suppress the immune system, and assist in fat, protein, and carbohydrate metabolism.
 Cortisol concentrations used for evaluation of surgical trauma and pain assessment [16, 17,18].

 As an early stress response to tissue injury, cytokines are generated from activated leukocytes, fibroblasts and endothelial cells and play a significant role in immunity and inflammation mediation.
-Interleukin-1 (IL-1), necrosis factor-α $(TNF-\alpha)$ and tumor Interleukin-6 (IL-6) are the primary cytokines produced.
-The original response is to release IL-1 and TNF- α into the damaged tissues from activated macrophages and monocytes.
+Interleukin-1 (IL-1), tumor necrosis factor- $\alpha$ (TNF- $\alpha$ ) and Interleukin-6 (IL-6) are the primary cytokines produced.
+The original response is to release IL-1 and TNF-α into the damaged tissues from activated macrophages and monocytes.
 This encourages the production and release of extra cytokines, especially IL-6 [19, 20].
 IL-6 is the primary cytokine responsible for causing systemic modifications known as the acute phase response that occurs after tissue injury.
-It plays a critical role in regulation of cellular osteoclastogenesis, processes like hematopoiesis and many aspects of immune regulation.
-Increased concentrations of IL-6 are frequently associated with homeostasis disorders, such as those associated with inflammation or trauma [21, 221.
-The manufacturing of acute phase proteins in the liver is one of its characteristics.
+It plays a critical role in regulation of cellular processes like osteoclastogenesis, hematopoiesis and many aspects of immune regulation.
+Increased concentrations of IL-6 are frequently associated with homeostasis disorders, such as those associated with inflammation or trauma [21, 22]. manufacturing of acute phase proteins in the liver is one of its characteristics.
 These proteins serve as inflammatory mediators, antiproteinases and scavengers in the repair of tissues [23, 24].